-For best result, they prefer a fertile soil enriched with lots of organic matter, which holds plenty of moisture in spring and summer, doesn’t dry out or become waterlogged.
+For best result they prefer a fertile soil enriched with lots of organic matter which holds plenty of moisture in spring and summer and doesn’t dry out or become waterlogged.
 However, they will tolerate poor soils.
 Add a general or high potash granular feed to the soil before planting out.

 Perennial wallflowers need full sun and prefer poor to moderately fertile, well-drained, neutral or, preferably alkaline soil.

 Wallflower seeds are sown from May to July.

 You can sow the seed directly outside in the ground.
 Choose a sunny position with good, well-drained soil.
 Sow thinly at a depth of 13mm (0.5in) deep in rows 30cm (12in) apart.
 Cover the seed with fine soil and water in well.
 Water regularly, especially during dry periods.
 When the plants are large enough to handle you can transplant them to their final flowering positions.

 It is usually better to sow wallflowers indoors in seed trays, cell trays or pots of good seed sowing compost at a temperature of around 13-15C (55-65F).
 Put the container inside a polythene bag or propagator.
 When seedlings are large enough to handle, transplant them individually into pots and grow them on in cooler conditions before planting outdoors in their final flowering positions.

 When the young wallflower plants are 12.5cm (5in) tall pinch out the growing point to make them bush out.